OCA/connector-interfaces/connector_dns_dnspod/readme.rst

 Connector Dns Dnspod
 =====================

-This module allows you to manage your DNSPod domain through Odoo.
+This module aims to allows you to manage your DNSPod domain through Odoo.

 Installation
 ============